18F/identity-idp/app/components/README.md

 Optional files:

 - `.html.erb`: Used as the template for the component
-- `.ts`: A corresponding JavaScript bundle will be created and loaded automatically any time the component is rendered.
+- `.ts`: A corresponding JavaScript bundle will be created and loaded automatically any time the component is rendered
-- `.scss`: A corresponding CSS stylesheet will be created and loaded automatically any time the component is rendered.
+- `.scss`: A corresponding CSS stylesheet will be created and loaded automatically any time the component is rendered

 Example: